mchenggit/kabanero-event/architecture/README.md

 Prerequisites for the enterprise:
 - A Github organization has been created.
 - A Github repository for the ui application has been created, and developers authorized.
 - The devops architect has pre-configured a Github organizational webook to automatically trigger a Tekton build when a pull request is created or updated.
-The configuration for the `ui` piepline has been provided to Kabanero.
-The end of a successful test build automatically marks the `test build` status check as successful.
+The configuration for the `ui` piepline has been provided to Kabanero so that it knows how to trigger a build for the `ui` repository.
+The end of a successful test build automatically marks the `test build` status check for the pull request as successful.
-- Upon successful merge into `master`, the `svc-a` image in the `ui-test` namespace is automatically tagged, and the `ui` application redeployed.  **TBD**: Is a build from master required, or is the image built from the PR the latest?
+- Upon successful merge into `master`, the `svc-a` image in the `ui-test` namespace is automatically tagged, and the `ui` application redeployed.  **TBD**: Is a build from master required, or is the image built from the PR always the latest?
-- Kabanero has been configured with standardized stacks.
+- Appsody has been configured with standardized stacks.

 Prerequisites for the Developers:
 - Developer installs Kabanero Client to local laptop/desktop
 - Developer installs Appsody on laptop/desktop.  (**TBD**: Is this a special version that knows where the standardized stacks are, or will it go to Kabanero to get the location)
 - For local testing, either there are stubs for svc-a and svc-b, or a working svc-a and svc-b service for local testing has been set up and made available for developers.
+(This is outside the scope of this document.)

 The developer sets up a new environment for `ui` development as follows:
 - Developer creates a branch and clones the branch into local environment.
 - Developer logs into Kabanero
 - Developer calls `appsody init Node.js --no-template` to initialize the node.js local development environment
-- Developer inner loop
+- Developer inner loop:
    - Make code change
   - Call `appsody build`, or `appsody run`, or `appsody debug` as needed.
 - Developer periodically pushes changes to the  branch.